 Practicing Turkish with native speakers:

-italki (currently only 3 professional teachers and a dozen or so informal tutors)
+italki (currently only a few professional teachers and a dozen or so informal tutors)

 There are some excellent vocabulary lessons on Memrise (especially the ‘Hacking Turkish’ ones).

 Would you recommend another online resource?
 Share it in the comment section below.

 Riding the mini bus toward my new apartment in the middle of Istanbul my palms began to sweat.
 The walking bridge with it’s arched blue beams was quickly approaching and with it came my point of disembarkment.

 I’d learned a new phrase today – memorized it really – for I had no idea what it really meant, but I knew that if I said it, and said it loud enough for the driver to hear, the bus would pull to the side of the road, the doors would swing open and I would be able to step onto the walk leading home.
 I’d heard others say it time after time in my week and a half in Turkey and it always worked for natives.
 But the question remained – would it work for me?

 The problem was actually in the spitting out of this new cacophony of sounds and syllables, so strange to a tongue that had only traipsed the English and Spanish languages.

 And so there I sat, note card in hand, silently whispering it over and over again.
 The bridge approached.